Yes, Vision Does Affect A Child’s Learning Development!

 How Often Should Your Child Have an Eye Exam?

 The AOA recommends setting up a pediatric eye exam when your child reaches 6 months of age, another at 3 years, and again before they start school.
 Even if there’s nothing wrong with their vision, you should make an appointment for your child once a year to get a clear picture of their eye health and vision changes throughout their development.
-If they wear corrective eyewear, you should set an annual appointment to make sure their vision prescription is regularly checked and updated when needed.
+If your kids wear corrective eyewear, you should set an annual appointment to make sure their vision prescription is regularly checked and updated when needed.

 Children’s Eyewear at Eye Centers of Florida

-Your child’s eyes are a crucial part of their development and vision issues are extremely common in school-aged children.
+Your child’s eyes are a crucial part of their development, and unfortunately, vision issues are extremely common in school-aged children.
 If you want them to be at their best in school, at home, and in extracurricular activities, they need quality eye care and access to great options in both durable frames and high-quality lenses!

 At Eye Centers of Florida, we provide access to a wide selection of high-quality children’s eyewear, ensuring that if your child needs glasses to succeed in school, they can still feel confident about themselves with stylish frames and lenses.